FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/space-race-ama-summary.md

 We know it isn’t perfect yet!
 If you notice any issues, especially deadlocks, resource starvation, or workers idling, please submit an issue using the [Sealing Issues template](https://github.com/filecoin-project/lotus/issues/new/choose).

 We’re also inviting suggestions on how to improve the scheduler.
-Please share your suggestions [here](https://github.com/filecoin-project/lotus/issues/3498).
+Please share your suggestions [on GitHub](https://github.com/filecoin-project/lotus/issues/3498).

 **Why does my miner appear to have lost storage power suddenly?**